urbit/developers.urbit.org/content/blog/literals.md

 'Hello Mars!'
 ```

-Thus `%~` and its friends led me down a surprisingly deep rabbit hole into the Hoon parser `++so` and the parsing rules.
+Thus `%~` and its friends led me down a surprisingly deep rabbit hole into the Hoon parser `++so` and its parsing rules.

 ---